-The new union, The Game Workers Alliance, comprises fewer than two dozen employees in one division of Raven Software, a subsidiary of Activision.
-But it’s the first union at a major company in the $180 billion gaming industry and could be a sign of things to come.
+Workers at Activision Blizzard, the gaming firm that makes Call of Duty, World of Warcraft and Candy Crush have voted to unionize.
+It’s a small group — about 20 employees in one department of Raven Software, a subsidiary of Activision.
+But this will be the first union at a major company in the $180 billion gaming industry.
+And it could be a sign of things to come.

 Gillian Smith is a game designer and a professor at Worcester Polytechnic Institute, where she teaches students how to make games.

 And they are excited about the field.
 They can’t wait to work on teams filled with creative people — artists, musicians, writers, designers, marketers, the list goes on, but they keep coming to her with hesitations.

 “And they’ll say, you know, I’m hearing in the news about this particular thing happening, or I had an internship at this company, and some people were talking about working condition,” Smith said.